KoltesDigital/kaleidoscope/README.md

 `def` defines a new function.
 It has a prototype (a name followed by parenthesis that may enclose a list of variables), and an expression as the body (a value, an elementary operation, or a function call).

+`main` is a special keyword defining the main function of the program.
+It takes no prototype (because it can't change: it has no parameter), just a body.

 `extern` declares extern functions (with just a prototype, no body).

 `#` introduces a comment: everything on the line after the sharp will be ignored by the compiler.